2020 Best Invention

-How to Sue Debt Collectors Who Break the Law
+How To Sue Debt Collectors Who Break the Law

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
-Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
+Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+Get debt help.

-The Fair Debt Collection Practices Act prohibits harassment, abuse, and other behavior intended to bully debtors.
+The Fair Debt Collection Practices Act (FDCPA) prohibits harassment, abuse, and other behavior intended to bully debtors.
 If a debt collector is violating the FDCPA in their attempts to collect money from you, you have the right to sue them.
 In this article, we explain how to sue an abusive debt collector, what an FDCPA lawsuit can and cannot help you with, and what other options you have to stop communication from collectors.

 In 1978, Congress passed an important amendment to the Consumer Credit Protection Act to protect debtors from abusive third-party debt collection agencies.
 This amendment was called the Fair Debt Collection Practices Act (FDCPA), and it prohibits harassment, abuse, and other behavior intended to bully debtors.